juan-carlos-trimino/fin-finance/README.md

 $ terraform init
 $ terraform -chdir=../tf init
 ```
-where `-chdir=../tf` allows you to declare where the root of your terraform project is located.
+Note the usage of the `-chdir` option.
+This option allows you to declare where the root of your terraform project is located.

 This command creates an execution plan, which lets you preview the changes that Terraform plans to make to your infrastructure.
 ```
 $ terraform plan
 $ terraform plan -var-file="../tf_secrets.auto.tfvars"
 ```
-where `-var-file="../tf_secrets.auto.tfvars"` sets values for potentially many input variables declared in the root module of the configuration, using definitions from a ***tfvars*** file.
+Note the use of the `-var-file` option.
+It sets values for potentially many input variables declared in the root module of the configuration, using definitions from a `tfvars` file.
 Use this option multiple times to include values from more than one file.

 <a id="terraform_apply"></a>
 This command executes the actions proposed in a Terraform plan.
 See [apply](https://developer.hashicorp.com/terraform/cli/commands/apply) for more information.